lemire/StronglyUniversalStringHashing/README.md

 Related projects
 =================

-For a C++ project with similar goals, see:
+For a project with similar goals, see:

 https://github.com/lemire/fasthashing